 - As the right main landing gear struck the edge of the runway surface, it collapsed.
 The initial impact triggered the emergency locator transmitter (ELT) as well as the cockpit voice recorder (CVR) acceleration switch, which ended the recording of crew exchanges.

 - The aircraft continued down the runway with the right wing dragging.
 At 640 feet from the touchdown point, the aircraft departed the right side of the runway.
-It travelled across several earthen mounds and pivoted 120° to the right before coming to a stop.
+It traveled across several earthen mounds and pivoted 120° to the right before coming to a stop.

 There are few contradictory ideas here.
 They computed a landing distance of 4300 feet, which would have included a 50 foot threshold crossing height, yet they planned on crossing the threshold below that height.
 They planned a firm touchdown, but selected the lowest setting of the autobrakes.
 But there is another factor at work.
 If you know you only have 4885 - 4300 = 585 feet to spare, there will be a lot of pressure to land earlier than a 50-foot crossing height would allow.
 They briefed a touchdown at 500 feet.
 They briefed a firm touchdown.
 But they were flying the owner of the aircraft who didn't pay all that money for a firm touchdown.
-They were sitting ducks for what happend next.
+They were sitting ducks for what happened next.

 The geometry of approach at the 50 foot call would indicate a 3.45° glide path — arctan (50 / 830) — if aiming for "brick one," but 2.33° — arctan (50 / 1230) — if aiming for the 500' point, as the pilot had intended.
 Either way, the approach could have worked under these circumstances, but there was no margin for error.